dora-rs/dora-benchmark/README.md

 dora start dataflow_op.yml --attach

 ## To test Rust version of dora
+## This requires that dora-rs is placed at: "../../../dora/apis/rust/node"
 cd dora-rs/rs-latency
 cargo build --release --all
 dora start dataflow.yml